hyperledger/fabric/docs/source/private_data_tutorial.rst

 :guilabel:`Try it yourself`

-Before installing, defining, and using the marbles private data chaincode below, we need to start the Fabric test network.
+Before installing, defining, and using the asset transfer private data chaincode below, we need to start the Fabric test network.
 For the sake of this tutorial, we want to operate from a known initial state.
 The following command will kill any active or stale Docker containers and remove previously generated artifacts.